Captive orcas: North Eastern Pacific captures

 The first capture in the North Eastern Pacific occurred in November 1961.
 An orca of the Pacific offshore ecotype, suspected to be ailing by Marineland of the Pacific officials, was netted by its collecting crew when swimming alone near Newport Beach, California.
 They took the 5.2 m orca to a tank at the aquarium.
 She became known as Wanda, but convulsed and died two days later after "swimming at high speed around the tank, striking her body repeatedly", recalled Marineland's Frank Brocato.
 The next orca captured, Moby Doll, was harpooned in 1964 but survived for nearly three months in captivity when taken to Vancouver, British Columbia, by the Vancouver Aquarium.
 He was a member of J Pod of the Southern Resident Killer Whales, the population of killer whales most damaged by subsequent captures.

-The third capture for display occurred in June 1965 when William Lechkobit found a 22-foot (6.7 m) male orca in his floating salmon net that had drifted close to shore near Namu, British Columbia.
-The killer whale was sold for $8,000 to Ted Griffin, a Seattle public aquarium owner.
+The third capture for display occurred in June 1965 when a fisherman found a 22-foot (6.7 m) male orca in his floating salmon net that had drifted close to shore near Namu, British Columbia.
+The orca was sold for $8,000 to Ted Griffin, a Seattle public aquarium owner.
 Named after his place of capture, Namu was the subject of a film that changed some people's attitudes toward orcas.

-In October 1965, Shamu, a very young, 14 foot (4.25 m), 2000 lb (900 kg) Southern Resident orca was captured by Ted Griffin off Penn Cove, Puget Sound, Washington to be a companion for the orca Namu at Griffin's Seattle public aquarium.
-Her name means 'Friend of Namu' (alternately 'She-Namu').
+A few months later, Griffin procured a companion for Namu: a very young, 14 foot (4.25 m), 2000 lb (900 kg) orca captured off Whidbey Island, Puget Sound, Washington.
+Shamu means 'Friend of Namu' (alternately 'She-Namu').
 However, Shamu did not get along with Namu and so was sold to SeaWorld in San Diego in December 1965.

-The Yukon Harbor capture operation realized the planned, deliberate capture of multiple orcas for the first time.
-After a long and dramatic, 17-day operation in February and March 1967, five southern resident orcas were taken into captivity, while three others died entangled in nets.
+The Yukon Harbor operation was the first planned, deliberate capture of multiple orcas.
+After a long and dramatic 17-day operation in February and March 1967, five southern resident orcas were taken into captivity, while three others died entangled in nets.

 During the 1960s and early 1970s, nearly 50 orcas were taken from Pacific waters for exhibition.
 The Southern Resident community of orcas in the Northeast Pacific lost 48 of its members to captivity.
 By 1976, only 80 orcas were left in the community, which remains endangered.
-With subsequent captures, the theme parks learned more about avoiding injury during capture and subsequent care of orcas, and discovered that they could be trained to perform tricks, making them a great attraction to visitors.
+With subsequent captures, the theme parks learned more about avoiding injury during capture and subsequent care of orcas.
+In addition, animal trainers developed techniques to work with orcas, whose performances and tricks made them a great attraction to visitors.
 As commercial demand increased, growing numbers of Pacific orcas were captured, peaking in 1970.